adamparkosidis/statistical-analysis-Gaia-data/README.md

-# A Statistical Analysis of Gaia's data, estimating the distance of cluster NGC2506 using Bayes’ theorem.
+# An Analysis of Gaia's data, estimating the distance of cluster NGC2506 using Bayesian statistics.

 ## Introduction